California Wage and Hour Lawyers

 • Failure to pay overtime – If an employer fails to pay overtime according to law and if the employee is eligible for overtime, the victim may take legal action.
 A failure to properly calculate overtime is also against the law.

 • Failure to provide meal or rest breaks – Non-exempt hourly employees have a right to lunch breaks or a rest break during their shift.
-If the individual is not provided timely, uninterrupted duty-free meal and rest breaks, the employer may be liable according to state laws.
+If the individual is not provided timely, uninterrupted, duty-free meal and rest breaks, the employer may be liable according to state laws.

 • Employee misclassification – One of the most common is classifying employees incorrectly as independent contractors or as salaried employees in order to avoid providing suitable benefits violates employment law.